 They are the main intended user group of StandOut and have the most functionality available to them.
 The three main pieces of functionality are:

-The "Check-In" a weekly form that team members fill out to inform conversations about work and engagement.
+• The "Check-In" a weekly form that team members fill out to inform conversations about work

-Goal: To get the coaching and attention they need to use their strengths
+Goal: To get the attention they need to use their strengths

 at work everyday.

 Team member's are the other half of the StandOut user base.
-Team members are the ones that enter into the platform and fill in content for the Team leaders to consume.
-Historically, StandOut has de-prioritized delivering value to team members but like many platforms, for StandOut to increase usage across both user bases, we need to deliver more reasons for the Team members to engage with StandOut.
+They are the ones that enter into the platform and fill in content for the Team leaders to consume so they can get the attention and help they need.
+Historically, StandOut has prioritized delivering value to team leaders and not team members but, to increase the platform's impact, we want to provide more visceral value for team members in the platform.

 By facilitating meetings with upper management, the product team, and engineering leads, we reached consensus on a specific goal around improving the team member experience.

 These goals were decided as focus areas for the front end redesign but are also by-products of the engineering effort to transition to a newer and easier to manage technology stack.